naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_kdd20/README.md

 - Hypergraph Convolutional Recurrent Neural Network
 - Large-Scale Training System for 100-Million Classification at Alibaba
 - OptMatch: Optimized Matchmaking via Modeling the High-Order Interactions on the Arena
+- SimClusters: Community-Based Representations for Heterogeneous Recommendations at Twitter

 </details>